| The Luangwa

 AND BIRDS

-This is primarily a woodland
+This is primarily

-include lion, leopard and hyena, elephant
+common mammals include lion, leopard and hyena,

-and numerous antelopes including, bushbuck,
+elephant and numerous antelopes including, bushbuck,

 puku, kudu, impala and some not found in the

-south such as oribi, hartebeest, reedbuck
+south such as oribi, hartebeest, reedbuck and

-park also contains zebra, wildebeest warthog,
+also contains zebra, wildebeest warthog, baboon

-baboon and vervet monkeys.
+and vervet monkeys.

-There is an awesome variety
+There is an awesome

-of birds with half-collared kingfishers, long-tailed
+variety of birds with half-collared kingfishers,

-wagtails, babbling starlings, Pel’s
+long-tailed wagtails, babbling starlings, Pel’s

-fishing owl and purple crested turaco, to
+fishing owl and purple crested turaco, to name

-name just a few of the special ones.
+just a few of the special ones.

 SEASONS